Non-Academic Careers

 SHEF Job Boards

-SHEF and STEF Job Boards
+SHEF and STEM Job Boards

 Beyond these generalist job boards, it is best to explore or subscribe to job boards within your field.
-For example, if you are looking for research jobs within Biology, you can explore BiocareersDICE for Computer Engineering, SPIE for Optics and Photonics, American Chemical for Chemistry, and Foreign Affairs for International and Foreign Relations.
+For example, if you are looking for research jobs within Biology, you can explore BiocareersDICE for Computer Engineering, SPIE for Optics and Photonics, and American Chemical for Chemistry.

 Another method to job search is to look beyond your discipline title and search based on your interests and funding streams that support those projects.
 For example, if you are interested in advancing health research, the National Institutes of Health are the nation’s premier venue for advancing medical research.
 If global health and eradication of notorious diseases is your passion, institutions such as the Gates Foundation may be a good place to start.
 If you are interested in conducting cutting-edge, scientific research with impactful outcomes, you may consider government opportunities with the Department of Energy, or NASA.